Easy Homemade Eggplant Dip (Baba Ganoush)

 How To Make This Eggplant Dip Recipe

-Making this recipe will take less than 30 minutes, promising to be a quick and easy vegan dip idea.
+Making this recipe will take less than 45 minutes, with most of that time spent in the oven.
 Let’s get into the few steps it takes to go from char to star!

 Serving Tips and Suggestions